pegeler/tocgen/README.md

 the parsers or writers implement the full language specifications.
 Currently, suggested usage is in interactive workflows when editing your own documents.
 Use at your own risk.

-Note that the name _pantoc_ was inspired by the most excellent tool [`pandoc`](https://pandoc.org/), a universal document converter.
-But this repo is in no way associated with that project.
-However, I would highly recommend that you check that tool out if you haven't already.

 ## Table of Contents